wintonjkt/datapower-guide/README.md

 ## Create HTTPS

   1. Create Crypto Key.
-Go to menu crypto tool
+Go to menu Crypto Tools and create the keys.
   2.